Vikings is a historical drama television series created and written by Michael Hirst for the History channel.

 On 19 November 2019, it was announced that this series, currently titled Vikings: Valhalla, would take place a century after the end of the original series and would be released on Netflix.

-The 24-episode series is set to be made by MGM Television, and filmed primarily in Ireland, working from the same Ashford Studios in County Wicklow.
+The 24-episode series (aired as 8 episodes) is set to be made by MGM Television, and filmed primarily in Ireland, working from the same Ashford Studios in County Wicklow.

 The series will focus on the adventures of Leif Erikson, Freydis, Harald Hardrada, and the Norman king William the Conqueror.